Decoding the challenges of influencer marketing for luxury brands

 🏆 The ranking of brands in the sector on Intagram and TikTok

-A market defined by mature use of data by brands and agencies to drive campaign ROI, hot new trends like TikTok Shop and SEO/influence campaigns, and a willingness by brands to leverage progressive and inclusive campaigns to reach untapped audiences.
+The UK market is dominated by experienced brands and agencies adept at leveraging data to drive campaign ROI, hot new features like TikTok Shop, and progressive campaigns to reach untapped audiences.

-From brands and agencies that continue to focus on vanity metrics, and a lack of understanding amongst nano and micro creators with regards to campaign objectives, payment structures and regulatory requirements, the influencer marketing industry in the UK is anything but an easy ride.
+On the flip side, the sheer volume of creators and campaigns has bred confusion and misunderstanding.
+Brands and agencies that fall behind and continue to focus on vanity metrics and a lack of understanding amongst nano and micro creators with regards to campaign objectives, payment structures, and regulatory requirements, the influencer marketing industry in the UK is anything but an easy ride.

-Despite having a similar population to France, ad spending on influencer marketing in the UK more than doubles that of its cousins across the Channel.
+Despite a similar population size to France, the UK's ad spending on influencer marketing in the UK more than doubles that of its cousins across the Channel.

 According to Statista, ad spending on influencer marketing in the UK is expected to reach a whopping £930m (US$1.17bn) in 2024, rising by a total £434.6m (48.5%) to reach £1.3bn (US$1.63bn) in 2029.